318 North Main St.

 Weather permitting, we will do outside drop-off and pick-up.
 Staff will meet you at the gate or door to do a wellness check at drop-off.
-In inclement weather, drop-off and pick-up will be at the side door.
+In inclement weather and winter months, drop-off and pick-up will be at the side door.
 Please allow extra time for drop-off due to the health checks.

 Parent/guardian and child will wear masks at drop-off.
 Those entering the building will have their temperatures taken with a non-contact thermometer.
-Only one parent is to drop-off and pick-up at a time.
-Temperatures of 100.4 degrees will have an exclusion for all family and we will contact SCPH.
-Refer to the Summit County Public Health Child Care COVID-19 Decision Tree for further exclusion criteria. ________
+Only one parent or guardian is to drop-off and pick-up at a time. ________

-We will ask if you have had contact with someone with COVID-19 or symptoms following local health department guidance. ________
+We will ask if you have had contact with someone with COVID-19 or symptoms.

 Apply hand sanitizer provided before signing-in/out using the ELV device. ________